-- (b) Tenured Associate Professors have an in-depth teaching evaluation at least once every 2 years. - (c) Tenured Professors have an in-depth teaching evaluation at least once every 3 years. - (d) Non-tenure-track Department faculty have an in-depth teaching evaluation in every year that they have teaching responsibilities. - (e) Any Department faculty may request an in-depth teaching evaluation in any year.
+- 4. The Chair and the Executive Committee may, at their discretion, solicit written opinions from tenured Department Professors not on the Executive Committee concerning the performance and progress toward promotion and/or tenure of Assistant and Associate Professors and specialized Department faculty. - 5.
+In-depth teaching evaluations include classroom visitation and a detailed consideration of course materials in addition to the usual annual evaluation of teaching performance. - (a) Untenured faculty have an in-depth teaching evaluation every year. - (b) Tenured Associate Professors have an in-depth teaching evaluation at least once every two years. - (c) Tenured Professors have an in-depth teaching evaluation at least once every five years. - (d) Non-tenure-track Department faculty have an in-depth teaching evaluation in every year that they have teaching responsibilities. - (e) Any Department faculty may request an in-depth evaluation of their teaching in any year.

 In-class visitation may be part of the teaching evaluation process.
-Appropriate notice, in compliance with current University policy, will be given for any classroom visitations.
+Appropriate notice and a copy of the evaluation, in compliance with current University policy, will be given for any classroom visitations.